-Please can you tell us a bit
+Please can you tell us a bit about yourself?

 I had polio when I was two years old which left my legs paralysed, so I need crutches and callipers to move around.
 I am married and I have a son who is 17.

 What was it like growing up with a disability in the Democratic Republic of Congo (DRC)?

 My parents and family were great.
 They included me in everything and I went to school the same as my sisters and brothers.

 But when I became a teenager, I found it difficult.
 In DRC many people believe that if you have a disability, it is because of a curse.
 It was difficult for me to protect myself from this thinking.
 I was also told that I would not be able to get married or have children.
 At one point I tried to commit suicide.

 My sister helped to show me that I am God’s creation and am loved by him.
 In Isaiah 49:15 God asks Israel, ‘Can a mother forget her baby?’
 I realised this is impossible.
 In the same way, God cannot forget me.
 Understanding this was my liberation.

 Since that time I have never asked God to heal me physically, because I know that God’s grace is sufficient for me, and his strength is made perfect in my weakness (2 Corinthians 12:9).
 I have accepted myself as a woman with a disability and I know that God has good plans for me.